wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 ethdo validator credentials set --signed-operation='{"message":{"validator_index":"123","from_bls_pubkey":"0xad1868210a0cff7aff22633c003c503d4c199c8dcca13bba5b3232fc784d39d3855936e94ce184c3ce27bf15d4347695","to_execution_address":"0x388ea662ef2c223ec0b047d41bf3c0f362142ad5"},"signature":"0x8fcc8ceb75cbea891540150efc7df3e482a74592f89f3fc62a2d034381c776fcd42faad82af7a4af7fb84168a74981ce0ec96cf059e134eaa979c67425138f1915d1a8b1b6056401a9f7a2e79ed673f4b0c6b6ae1f60cff5996318e4769d0642"}'
 ```

-Alternatively, if the operation is stored on a filesystem, for example on a USB device from where it was copied from the offline server, it can be used with:
+Alternatively, if the operation is stored on a filesystem, for example on a USB device from where it was copied from the offline server, it can be accessed with:

 ```
 ethdo validator credentials set --signed-operation=/path/to/signed/operation